-Vessel strike risk is a great concern for marine mammals globally.
-Vessel traffic is increasing, in large part driven by the shipping industry.
-OSW is expected to further increase vessel traffic, though it contributes a small part of total vessel activity globally, with offshore wind vessel activity currently accounting for about 2% of tracked vessel traffic in U.S. Atlantic waters from North Carolina to Southern New England.45 Vessels operating at high speeds (> 10 knots, or 11.5 mph) have a significantly higher risk of causing death or injury to marine mammals upon colliding, and most current restrictions for vessel traffic operate based on the premise that "speed kills".
-OSW development is subject to stringent requirements to reduce the risk of vessel strike, including vessel speed restrictions, observers on vessels, passive acoustic monitoring, reporting when whales are sighted in an area, and other measures to reduce risk of collisions for marine mammals (see What mitigation measures are available to avoid or minimize OSW effects on marine mammals?).
-Vessel strikes are thought to be the cause of many of the whale strandings that occurred in New Jersey and New York in 2023, with recent federal data indicating that generally, high-density vessel traffic areas in approaches to major commercial ports pose the greatest risk of vessel strike mortalities (see What factors influence vessel strike risk for large whales?).
-Vessel strikes are also a leading driver of the decline of North Atlantic right whales.
+Offshore wind is expected to further increase vessel traffic, though it contributes a small part of total vessel activity globally, with offshore wind vessel activity currently accounting for about 2% of tracked vessel traffic in U.S. Atlantic waters from North Carolina to Southern New England61 (see How much vessel activity is expected from offshore wind development and what does that mean for strike risk to whales?).
+Vessels operating at high speeds (>10 knots [11.5 mph]) have a significantly higher risk of causing death or injury to marine mammals upon colliding, and most current restrictions for vessel traffic operate on the premise that "speed kills".
+Offshore wind development is subject to stringent requirements to reduce the risk of vessel strike, including vessel speed restrictions, observers on vessels, passive acoustic monitoring, reporting when whales are sighted in an area, and other measures to reduce risk of collisions for marine mammals (see What mitigation measures are available to avoid or minimize offshore wind effects on marine mammals?).